 Getting a teenager to laugh can be like pulling teeth.
 Luckily, the lineup at the Upright Citizens Brigade Theatre never fails.
-Its Sunday improv show Asssscat 3000 frequently features special guests from Saturday Night Live, 30 Rock and The Colbert Report.
+Its Sunday improv show Asssscat 3000 frequently features special guests from Saturday Night Live and other shows.
 (Kids attending should be 16 or older unless accompanied by a parent.)
 Gotham Comedy Club also serves up a lot of laughs through its Kids 'N Comedy program.
 And that's not all: the City offers a plethora of theatrical performances that will satisfy both teens and their parents (and even younger kids).
 Intense percussive experiences like Blue Man Group, Stomp and Fuerza Bruta are all guaranteed crowd-pleasers.
 Teens will also be impressed by The Quantum Eye, an entertaining Off-Broadway show by mentalist Sam Eaton that will leave them trying to figure out how he read their minds (parents could probably pick up a few pointers, too).
 The New Victory Theater features special teen-interest performances that are perfect for siblings or friends to check out sans parents.
-Meanwhile, Arts Connection's High 5 program provides teens tickets to dance, music and theater performances, film screenings, art exhibitions and more for just 5 bucks a pop with a student ID, making cultural events affordable and accessible enough for younger audiences.
+Meanwhile, Arts Connection's High 5 program provides teens tickets to dance, music and theater performances, film screenings, art exhibitions and more for just five bucks a pop with a student ID, making cultural events affordable and accessible enough for younger audiences.
 Teens can get an additional $5 ticket for an adult, or a group of five $5 tickets and a sixth ticket free.
 Tickets can be purchased online at high5tix.org.

 Art and Music